Andrés Andrade (footballer, born 1998): Club career

 On 31 August 2021, the last day of the 2021 summer transfer window, Andrade joined Bundesliga club Arminia Bielefeld on loan for the 2021–22 season from Austrian Bundesliga side LASK.
 Arminia Bielefeld secured an option to sign him permanently which they did in June 2022.

+In June 2023, Andrade returned to LASK on a four-year deal.

 International career

 Andrade represented the Panama U20 national team at the 2017 CONCACAF U-20 Championship, scoring once.

 On 16 November 2018, Andrade made his debut for the senior Panama national team against Honduras as a 72nd-minute substitute for Erick Davis.